 Dark chocolate is loaded with flavanols that may lower blood pressure and reduce heart disease risk, provided the chocolate contains at least 70% cocoa solids (24).

-Cucumber and hummus are nutritious and go well together.
+Cucumber and hummus go well together.

-Cucumbers contain cucurbitacin E, a compound that may have anti-cancer effects.
+Cucumbers contain cucurbitacin E, a compound that may have anticancer effects (

-One cup of sliced cucumbers dipped in 3.5 oz (100 grams) of hummus has about 180 calories.
+One cup (52 grams) of sliced cucumbers dipped in 3.5 ounces (100 grams) of hummus has about 180 calories.

 Healthy snacks don't need to be complicated.
 Just a single piece of fruit can be incredibly satisfying.

-- 1 tablespoon chia seeds.
+- 1 tablespoon (15 grams) of chia seeds

-- 1/3 cup water.
+- 1/3 cup (80 ml) of water

-- 1 tablespoon cocoa powder.
+- 1 tablespoon (15 grams) of cocoa powder

-- 1 tablespoon peanut butter.
+- 1 tablespoon (15 grams) of peanut butter

-- Stevia or other sweetener, if desired.
+- A pinch of stevia or other sweetener, if desired

 Combine chia seeds and water in a small bowl.
 Cover and refrigerate for at least 30 minutes.
-Stir in cocoa powder, peanut butter and sweetener.
+Stir in cocoa powder, peanut butter, and sweetener.

-Eggs are one of the healthiest and most weight loss-friendly foods you can eat.
+Eggs are one of the healthiest and most weight-loss-friendly foods you can eat.